About breast cancer chemotherapy

 Talk to your specialist about any other tablets or medicines you take while you are having treatment.
 There is information about the safety of herbal, vitamin and diet supplements in the complementary therapies section.

 Some studies seem to suggest that fish oil preparations may make some chemotherapy drugs work less well.
-If you are taking, or thinking of taking, these supplements talk to your doctor to find out whether they could affect your treatment.
+If you are thinking of taking these supplements talk to your doctor to find out whether they could affect your treatment.

 Scientists and doctors are working together all the time to develop and test new chemotherapy drugs and combinations.
 You can find out about current chemotherapy trials for breast cancer by searching our clinical trials database.
-Choose 'breast' from the dropdown menu of cancer types and type chemotherapy into the search box.
+Choose 'breast' from the dropdown menu of cancer types.

 There is more information in the main chemotherapy section.
 It explains the treatment in detail including